SergiyKochenko/pp5-house-stock-ecommerce/README.md

 ### Inspiration

-This project was inspired by the Hello Django project and the I Think Therefore I Blog project.
+This project was inspired by the Hello Django project and the Boutique Ado project.
 Website template from Aquarium community.

 ### Acknowledgment

 - The Code Institute's Full Stack Software Development (eCommerce) Diploma program.
 - Kerry Colledge for supporting all our group and for  individual support in all circumstances.
-- Code Institute (especially the Django blog) which helped me to understand how it all comes together.
+- Code Institute (especially the Django blog and Boutique Ado) which helped me to understand how it all comes together.
+- Irene Neville: Code Institute Cohort Facilitator.
+I'd like to thank Irene for facilitating the Code Institute Cohort during this project.
 - The tutor support team at Code Institute for their support.
 - To my friends who participated in testing my application.
-- Martina Terlevic (my mentor), for helping me.
+- Martina Terlevic (my mentor), for her advices and help.
 - Class mates for helping me.

 [Back to Table of Contents](#table-of-contents)